View from atop Mt. Pisgah, looking toward Cold Mountain (highest peak)

-Mt.
-Pisgah can be seen from downtown Asheville on a clear day.
+(Milepost 407.6) can be seen from downtown Asheville on a clear day.
 It's easy to pick out since it has a large transmission tower on the top!
-The popular 1.5 mile (one way) hike to the 5,721-foot summit is a great place to stop along the Parkway to stretch your legs.
-It's just 26 miles southwest of Asheville on the Blue Ridge Parkway
+The popular 1.5 mile (one way) strenuous hike to the 5,721-foot summit is a great place to stop along the Parkway to stretch your legs.
+It's just 26 miles southwest of downtown Asheville in the Pisgah National Forest

 .
 Enjoy panoramic views, including the best view of the famous Cold Mountain